You can help prevent future outbreaks of COVID-19 through education.

 Education has the power to change attitudes and behaviours

-With your donation, we will reach further in China, equipping more children, more consumers and more professionals with the understanding they need to stop the commercial exploitation of wildlife.
+With your donation, we will reach further in China, equipping more children, more consumers and more professionals with the understanding they need to stop the commercial exploitation of nature.

 We believe that with the right education and encouragement to live a more compassionate lifestyle, the next generation will develop the critical thinking they need to put an end to cruel and exploitative commercial practices.